GridlockNetwork/gridlock-cli/README.md

 to see the options for that command.

-When you make a modification on the gridlock-pg-sdk side, because the `yarn build:watch` was run, it will automatically reflect in the CLI part without rebuilding.
+When you make a modification on the gridlock-sdk side, because the `yarn build:watch` was run, it will automatically reflect in the CLI part without rebuilding.

 Test and enjoy!